dvgis/threebox-es6/examples/README.md

 - Create multiple 3D layers in Mapbox is a heavy consumer of resources because every layer is rendered separately.
 - Enabled built-in multilayer support through `multiLayer` param, this param will create an embedded internal layer in Threebox that will manage the render with a single call to tb.update so it's not needed in each layer definition.
 This saves a lot of resources as mapbox render loop only calls once to three.js render.
 - Each layer can be hidden explicitly with a button, but also each layer has a different zoom range through `tb.setLayoutZoomRange` so the layers will hide depending on zoom level.
-- Added performance stats indicator.
+- Added performance stats indicator.<br />

 - - - -